-The Board's Compensation Committee presents a recommendation concerning the terms and conditions for the President and CEO to the Board of Directors and monitors the general terms and conditions for other senior executives in the Group.
-The Board assesses the President and CEO and his terms and conditions once a year.
-A description of the remuneration of the executive management and the Group's compensation and benefits policy, including the scope and design of bonus and share-price-related programmes, is given in the Board of Directors' statement of guidelines for the remuneration of executive management; see Note 5 to Orkla ASA's financial statements.
-A ceiling has been set for performance-related remuneration.
-The Board of Directors' statement of guidelines is made available to shareholders in a separate document pertaining to this item of business, together with the notice of the Annual General Meeting.
+The Board of Directors draws up guidelines for the remuneration of and other compensation for leading persons, which are approved by the General Meeting.
+These guidelines may be found in a separate document on Orkla's website.
+The remuneration of senior executives and Orkla's compensation and benefits policy, including the scope and design of bonus and share price-related programmes, are intended to support the company's business strategy, long-term interests and financial capacity.
+A ceiling has been set on performance-related remuneration.
+The Board of Directors' annual executive remuneration report is included in this Annual Report and made available to shareholders in a separate document pertaining to this item of business together with the notice of the Annual General Meeting.